AlexAegis/rx_bevy/crates/bevy_kit_action/readme.md

 3. repeat two in order to map all layers in a single frame
 4. trigger observers

+Debugging:

+1. Wireframe between action sockets, a connector is drawn, for each configured action and its target if there's a mapping, it's color brightness can be interpolated with its signal.

 ## Questions

 - Who to trigger